Take 2-3 minutes to tell us what you are looking for today.

 If the person meets the criteria and a decision is made to continue, an initial 90-minute assessment is arranged with our team's psychiatrist.

-At this meeting, the person usually meets with the team psychiatrist first and then has the option of including family (parents/partners) or a significant supportive person for the second portion of the assessment.
+At this meeting, the person usually meets with the team psychiatrist first and then has the option of including family (parents / partners) or a significant supportive person.

 At the end of the assessment, the psychiatrist gives feedback and recommendations for treatment and follow-up.
 A diagnosis is not usually given at the end of this appointment.

-The individual and his/her family will be partnered with clinicians from the Early Intervention program for ongoing follow-up, education, and support.
+The individual and his / her family will be partnered with clinicians from the early intervention service for ongoing follow-up, education, and support.

 Each individual's recovery plan looks different.